Whimsy Stick

 • Puppies under 12 months at full intensity (use modified protocols)

-Their prey drive expresses primarily through the stalk and chase phases, which means the tool needs enough cord length to create real distance and enough precision to control lure movement for structured impulse control sequences.
-See the herding breed guide for session structure.
+For these breeds, prey drive expresses primarily through the stalk and chase phases.
+The tool needs enough cord length to create real distance and enough precision to control lure movement for structured impulse control sequences.
+See the Border Collies routine for the breed-specific protocol, and the broader herding breeds guide for related breeds (Aussies, Cattle Dogs, Heelers).

 Key Takeaway